 Who We Are

-The Chase Youth Commission empowers youth to bring about change in our community.
+The Chase Youth Commission empowers youth as leaders and provides a platform to influence public policy and bring about change in our community.

 What We Do

 The Chase Youth Commission both advises the Spokane City Council and Board of County Commissioners on youth issues, and pursues its own agenda of programs and community activities.
 Over the past few decades, the Commission has developed infrastructures for both youth involvement in local government and community service, and community investment in youth.
-Recent projects include drop-out prevention activities, anti-bullying initiatives, the Chase Youth Awards, human trafficking awareness and prevention initiatives, the West Central Neighborhood Project, the Breakfast of Champions, and the Youth Issues Candidates Forum.
+Recent projects include mental health awareness, feminine hygiene products access for schools, financial literacy, Sister Cities student exchange, Chase Youth Awards, and Youth Issues Candidates Forum.

 What Are the Goals of the CYC?